Mexico proposed that NAFTA allow for a review every 5 yrs-sources

-MEXICO CITY, Nov 21 (Reuters) - Mexico formally proposed that the NAFTA trade deal allow for a structured review of the accord every 5 years, instead of terminating the deal automatically if it is not renegotiated, as the United States has demanded, three Mexican officials said on Tuesday.
+MEXICO CITY (Reuters) - Mexico formally proposed that the NAFTA trade deal allow for a structured review of the accord every 5 years, instead of terminating the deal automatically if it is not renegotiated, as the United States has demanded, three Mexican officials said on Tuesday.

 Negotiators from the United States, Mexico and Canada met on Tuesday for the last time in a fifth round of talks to rework the North American Free Trade Agreement (NAFTA).